siddiquealikhan/ShiftYTPlaylists/README.md

 ##### Windows

-Download and install from `bash https://maven.apache.org/download.cgi` Add Maven bin folder to your system's Path.
+Download and install from `https://maven.apache.org/download.cgi` Add Maven bin folder to your system's Path.

 ---